poparide/takehome-frontend/README.md

 ### `GET /api/trips/<tripId>/`

-Return an individual trip by it's ID.
+Return an individual trip by its ID.

 <details>